When to Drink Pink Salt Water for Maximum Fat Loss & Hydration (Science-Backed Timing Guide 2025)

 Times to Avoid: Before Bed

 Avoid drinking pink salt water close to bedtime as it may cause alertness or bloating that disrupt sleep quality.
+According to the CDC, maintaining good sleep hygiene is essential for overall health.
 Opt for plain water 1-2 hours before sleeping instead.

 How Often Should You Drink Pink Salt Water?